 т# TIME (SEC) DESCRIPTION ERROR CODE SOLUTION 43 120 Mouthpiece Open-Circuit Position.
-This test requires that the mouthpiece be in the Open-Circuit (OC) position in order to pass.
-During this test, if the system does not detect the OC position, the red LED and the vibrator on the Head-Up DIsplay (HUD) will pulse continuously to signal the diver to adjust the mouthpiece position.
+This test requires that the mouthpiece is set in Open-Circuit (OC) position in order to pass.
 0=Timeout 1) Ensure that the moutpiece is fully in the OC position (sometimes requires firm pressing on the mouthpiece lever); 2) Ensure that the HUD is properly positioned on the top of the mouthpiece, and that the exhaust cover is holding it tightly in place; 3) If test failure persists, contact an authorized Poseidon Service Center for repair.
 44 120 Sufficient Oxygen Supply Pressure.
 This test requires that the oxygen cylinder contains sufficient pressure for a dive to be started (at least 25% of maximum capacity).
 0=Timeout 1) Ensure the oxygen cylinder is connected to the oxygen regulator, and that the valve is turned on; 2) Ensure that the oxygen cylinder contains sufficient pressure; 3) If test failure persists, contact an authorized Poseidon Service Center for repair.
 45 120 Sufficient Diluent Supply Pressure.
 This test requires that the diluent cylinder contains sufficient pressure for a dive to be started (at least 25% of maximum capacity).
 0=Timeout 1) Ensure the diluent cylinder is connected to the diluent regulator, and that the valve is turned on; 2) Ensure that the diluent cylinder contains sufficient pressure; 3) If test failure persists, contact an authorized Poseidon Service Center for repair.
 48 1 Sufficient Battery Capacity.
 This test ensures that the battery has a sufficient charge to start a dive.
 The minimum necessary charge depends on how long it has been (both in terms of time and number of charge cycles) since the last Learn Cycle (see Chapter 1).
 If 160 days have elapsed since the last Learn Cycle, this test will always fail.
-57=Charge Insufficient 58=Learn Cycle requiered 87=Voltage too low 88= Voltage too high Standard Response; Insert battery into the charger.
+57=Charge Insufficient 58=Learn Cycle requiered 87=Voltage too low 88= Voltage too high 93=M28 battery state of charge insufficient Standard Response; Insert battery into the charger.
 Subject battery to a Learn Cycle on the charger (see Chapter 1); If test continues to fail, try a different battery (subject to decompression data issues); If test failure persists, contact an authorized Poseidon Service Center for repair.
 49 120 Positive Pressure Loop Test.
 Besides checking for leaks in the breathing loop, this test checks several additional things, including leaks in any of the four solenoid valves, that gas actually passes through each of the two metabolic solenoid valves, that the dump valve on the right counterlung is secured, and that the depth sensor is sensitive to small pressue changes.
 Because there are several things being checked during this test, there are also several different kinds of failures, with different solutions.
 46=Failed to fill loop in time 47=Solenoid 1 failed to raise loop pressure 1) Ensure mouthpiece is in OC mode; 2) Ensure oxygen cylinder valve is connected and turned on, with sufficient pressure; 3) Ensure all connections, seals, and o-rings for the breathing hose connections, Water Diversion Manifolds, Electronics Module, and bottom cover of the gas processing unit are attached and seated correctly; 4) Inspect for tears, cuts or punctures in the counterlungs and breathing hoses; 5) If test failure persists in spite of a sealed loop, contact an authorized Poseidon Service Center for repair.